MagicJinn/Quantum-Things/README.md

 - Reduced the number of particles spawned by the Potion Vaporizer by several orders of magnitude.
 - Changed the Ancient Furnace to change blocks in a circular area around it, rather than a diamond shape.
 - Added a Proportional power mode to the Entity Detector.
+- Added the ability to configure a blacklist of entities that cannot be captured by the Summoning Pendulum.
+- Creative players can now capture any entity with the Summoning Pendulum, bypassing all restrictions.
+- Added a failure sound when the Summoning Pendulum blocks the capture of an entity.

 ### Fixes